Reminder: All the pages on this web site are best viewed

 Revolutionary War Soldier and is buried at Prospect Cemetery in Tarentum,

-married in Allegheny, Pennsylvania.
-They have at least one child, a
+Allegheny, Pennsylvania.
+They have at least one child, a son "Gideon".

-Londonderry, Ireland and her mother is Janet Breckenridge b: about 1696 in
+her mother is Janet Breckenridge b: about 1696 in PA.
+This information

-It is interesting that Gedion's land in Westmoreland Count is also named
+between mountain ridges.
+It is interesting that Gedion's land in

-Huntingdon Twp.
-Would it be a surprise to anyone if I told
+Would it be a surprise to anyone if I told you I also

 on places and roads in Huntingdon Co.?